 Certain household cleaners, powdered abrasives, steel wool, and solvent cleaners can cause damage and discoloration and are not recommended.
 Dry cleaning fluids and lacquer solvents should not be used as they will remove printed pattern and gloss.
-Do not use bleach as it will deteriorate the thread.
+Waxes should be used with caution as many contain dyes or solvents that can permanently damage the protective coating.